Seneca-ICTOER/OSM620v1/docs/Labs/lab3.md

 ### Part 4: File system navigation

-(A primer on file system navigation in Windows.
-Have them create a few directories and empty files using CLI only.)

 ### Part 5: Editing a file

-(This is where we do the single example of using PowerShell to modify a text file.)

 ## Investigation 4: Remote Management - Windows Server Core (srv2) with SSH